socialimpactlab/feedbackmechanisms/index.md

 ·        A summary of key findings and full end point review report – see [key findings]({{site.baseurl}}/findings) ·        Practice notes and mobile technology case study – see [practitioner resources]({{site.baseurl}}/resources)

-Monitoring and review support was provided by INTRAC UK and consultants in each of the six countries.
-Development and implementation of mobile-based beneficiary feedback mechanisms was supported by SIMLab, and learning from the pilots was supported by CDA.

 ## Video
 Watch this nine-minute film that explains more about the pilots and hear from the people using the feedback mechanisms in India and Somaliland.